-Blocking episodes have been highlighted as an important aspect of variability in the North Atlantic circulation (e.g. Shabbar et~al.~[2001]; Woollings et~al.~[2010b]).
-Previous studies have identified variations in blocking frequency associated with the 11-year solar cycle [Barriopedro et~al., 2008; Woollings et~al., 2010a].
-The solar-blocking signal identified in these studies consists of an increase in Euro-Atlantic blocking during solar minimum, with the precise magnitude of the changes being somewhat sensitive to the metric used to define solar activity (e.g. F10.7cm radio flux or Open Solar Flux), but is typically around \sim 8-10% of total blocked days.
-Figure 9 shows differences in the ensemble mean DJF blocking frequency (as a % of total blocked days) between the RCP8.5_solmin and RCP8.5_ref experiments.
-The blocking index used here is based on temporary reversals in the meridional gradient of potential temperature on the dynamical tropopause which must persist for at least 5 days, and is identical to that used by Woollings et al. [2010a] and Anstey et al. [2013].
-The general pattern of an increase in Euro-Atlantic and Pacific blocking at high latitudes and a decrease over the Mediterranean are consistent with the results of previous studies (e.g. Woollings et al. [2010a]), but the magnitude of the difference is several times smaller.
+Figure 9.
+The difference in ensemble mean DJF blocking frequency (as a percent of blocked days) between the RCP8.5_solmin and RCP8.5_ref experiments for the period 2050-2099.
+Blocking events are defined using a metric based on potential temperature on the dynamical tropopause and is consistent with that used by Woollings et al. [2010a].
+The stippling indicates where the differences are significant at the 95% confidence level.

+the Mediterranean are consistent with the results of previous studies [e.g., Woollings et al., 2010a], but the magnitudes of the differences are several times smaller.
 Like many CMIP5 models, HadGEM2-CC has biases in its representation of NH blocking, the main features of which are a lack of blocking events at high latitudes and too much blocking at lower latitudes [Anstey et al., 2013].
-It is possible that the underlying model biases could impact on the simulation of a solarblocking connection (e.g. Scaife et al. [2011]).
-However, the reanalysis based studies described above have mostly focused on the late 20th century period, when there was an immediate correlation between solar variability and the NAO (and, by proxy, blocking events), but the solar-NAO relationship at zero lag has been shown to be considerably weaker over a longer record (Roy and Haigh [2010]).
-Gray et al. [2013] showed that over the longer period 1870-2010 the strongest correlation was at lags of 3-4 years, but the HadGEM2-CC model was unable to reproduce this behaviour, leading Scaife et al. [2013] to suggest that there may be deficiencies in the representation of midlatitude oceanatmosphere coupling in the model.
+It is possible that the underlying model biases could impact on the simulation of a solar-blocking connection [e.g., Scaife et al., 2011].
+However, the reanalysis-based studies described above have mostly focused on the late twentieth century period, when there was an immediate correlation between solar variability and the NAO (and, by proxy, blocking events), but the solar-NAO relationship at zero lag has been shown to be considerably weaker over a longer record [Roy and Haigh, 2010].
+Gray et al. [2013] showed that over the longer period 1870-2010 the strongest correlation was at lags of 3-4 years, but the HadGEM2-CC model was unable to reproduce this behavior, leading Scaife et al. [2013] to suggest that there may be deficiencies in the representation of midlatitude ocean-atmosphere coupling in the model.
 Despite these outstanding questions, our results are consistent with the findings of other studies which have highlighted a solar influence on NH blocking and the NAO.

-The results in this section show that there is a coherent change in the NH extratropical circulation in response to the decline in solar activity which extends from the upper stratosphere to the surface (cf. e.g. Ineson et al. [2011]; Gray et al. [2013]).
+The results in this section show that there is a coherent change in the NH extratropical circulation in response to the decline in solar activity which extends from the upper stratosphere to the surface [cf., e.g., Ineson et al., 2011; Gray et al., 2013].

 3.3.2.
-Southern hemisphere
+Southern Hemisphere

-As was shown in Figure 5, the SH high latitude zonal wind anomalies in December extend throughout the stratosphere, and are accompanied by dipole changes in the troposphere in the region of the midlatitude jet.
-Figure 10 shows differences in the seasonal mean \bar{u} (m s-1) between the RCP8.5_solmin and RCP8.5_ref experiments for (a) JJA and (b) October-December (OND) seasons.
+As was shown in Figure 5, the SH high-latitude zonal wind anomalies in December extend throughout the stratosphere and are accompanied by dipole changes in the troposphere in the region of the midlatitude jet.
+Figure 10 shows differences in the seasonal mean \bar{u} between the RCP8.5_solmin and RCP8.5_ref experiments for JJA (a) and October, November, and December (OND) (b) seasons.
 In JJA, there is a small poleward shift in the midlatitude jet, with a peak-to-peak dipole change in \bar{u} at 850 hPa of 0.32 m s-1.
 The strongest signal is a weakening of the westerlies on the equatorward flank of the jet.
-In OND, there is an equatorward jet shift of \sim 0.5° latitude, with a peak-to-peak \bar{u} dipole of 0.87 m s-1.
+In OND, there is an equatorward jet shift of ~0.5° latitude, with a peak-to-peak \bar{u} dipole of 0.87 m s-1.